 Each month we offer a free community lunch at the Dublin Community Center.
 Delicious meals are prepared by DubHub board members and volunteers.
 Menu varies each month.
 Meals may be enjoyed on the premises, or taken “to go” between noon and 1pm (or until meals run out).
 Music by local musicians is sometimes provided.
 Each October we offer an Oktoberfest meal of barbecued bratwurst and sauerkraut.
 Every August we offer our annual Chicken BBQ on the last Saturday of the month (for a fee).

-Healing Salve Class with Katherine Gekas: September 13, 7pm
+Herbs Class with Katherine Gekas: January 10, 7pm

-On Tuesday, September 13, Katherine Gekas will offer another herbal remedy class.
-This time we’ll be making a healing salve made with locally grown plants.
-Each participant will go home with a handout that includes a recipe and resources for making the salve at home, and also a little jar of the salve we make together in class.
+On Tuesday, January 10th, Katherine Gekas will offer another herb class.
+Each participant will go home with a handout that includes herb information and resources for learning more.
 The class starts at 7pm in the South Room of the Dublin Community Center at 1123 Main Street in Dublin.
-Class is limited to 12, socially-distanced and face mask optional.
+The class will be socially-distanced and face masks optional for vaccinated people.
 The fee will be sliding scale, pay as you’d like to: $5-$40.
 Katherine Gekas has been teaching community-level classes on how to stay healthy with herbs for over 10 years.
 To sign up or for more information email her at email@example.com.